 Groundwater inflow, outflow and storage estimates were provided where available in the previous sections.
 Based on a review of limited shallow groundwater levels and springs in the Shoshone - Tecopa area, the groundwater system appears to be going through a period of very slow hydrologic decline.
 Decreases in spring flow at Chappo Spring have been noted previously (Andy Zdon & Associates, 2014).
 That decrease in spring flow is likely due to the long-term groundwater level declines that were noted in Pahrump Valley.
 Springs in the Tecopa area have also decreased in flow since the 1960's, at least partially the result of the bore hole at Bore Hole Spring and likely due to the number of wells used to tap the hot springs in Tecopa Hot Springs by private residents.
-In both cases, given the expanse of the groundwater system that feeds the AWSR, changes to groundwater flow in springs and groundwater levels in wells will occur very slowly.
+In both cases, given the expanse of the groundwater system and the distant nature of the groundwater extraction that could most affect the groundwater system that feeds the AWSR, changes to groundwater flow in springs and groundwater levels in wells will occur very slowly.
 These are changes that may only be noticeable on a generational basis.
 It follows that recovery of groundwater levels or springs in flows may occur on an even slower basis.
 Therefore, identifying change, and potential impacts, to the groundwater system early is essential for managing the AWSR.